paustin01/re_extract/README.md

 python re_extract.py
 ```

-When done, open the `sessions.txt` file in Excel or spreadsheet app of choise
+When done, open the `sessions.txt` file in Excel or spreadsheet app of choice

 # Notes on design choices
 - As the original credited developer noted, the reinvent session catalog site is